Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## SOFTWARE SYSTEM - C4

 Floyd uses the C4 model to navigate and present your code.
 It's completely optional to use this feature.
-The C4 features gives you a very fast and lightweight way to think about your system and automatically generate a few great diagrams that helps you reason about it.
+The C4 features gives you a very fast and lightweight way method to think about your system and to automatically generate a few great diagrams that helps you reason about it.

 Read more here: https://c4model.com/

 The C4 diagrams lets you have a complete overview over your entire system and how users interact with it, then drill down to individual containers and further down to components and the code itself.

-In Floyd you describe your system using the keywords **software-system** and **container-def**, which use C4 terminology.
+In Floyd you describe your system using the keywords **software-system-def** and **container-def**, which use C4 terminology.

 ![Software Systems](floyd_systems_software_system.png)